Become a Human Resources Generalist

 Here are the steps to follow to become a human resources generalist.

 Step 1: Earn a Bachelor's Degree

-- Join a professional association.
-Joining a professional human resources organization can give one access to networking and career development opportunities.
+- Join a professional association as this can give one access to networking and career development opportunities.
 There might be a student chapter on one's campus, or one could get an individual membership.
 Additionally, such associations may have special membership rates for students.

-- Take electives that provide training in Human Resources Information Systems (HRIS).
+- You can also take electives that provide training in Human Resources Information Systems (HRIS).
 Human resources is becoming a more technological field.
 Knowledge of how to use human resources software may help one stand out when applying for certain positions.

 Step 2: Gain Work Experience

 By taking an entry-level HR position, or possibly an internship, one will have an opportunity to gain work experience while observing the kinds of responsibilities management handles on a daily basis.
 Working for a smaller company may provide more direct and hands-on experience working with all facets of HR, from payroll and benefits administration to hiring, training, and overseeing employee relations.